renovatebot/renovate/lib/manager/buildkite/readme.md

 Unlikely

----
+## Parsing and Extraction

 *If a repository contains more than one package file, can they have dependencies on each other or is there any reason why they need to be read/parsed in serial instead of in parallel/independently?*

 No

-## Parsing and Extraction
+---

-*What format/syntax is the package file in? e.g. JSON, toml, custom?*
+*What format/syntax is the package file in? e.g. JSON, TOML, custom?*

-YAML is recommended
+YAML is recommended, JSON is possible but won't be supported

 ---